← Back home

 Building a voice guide they can actually use

-Most brand voice guides are useless for writers.
-They describe the brand in adjectives ("bold, human, expert") that don't translate into actual editorial choices.
+Most brand voice guides are useless for writers — they describe the brand in adjectives that don't translate into editorial choices.
+A useful one includes real annotated examples, specific dos and don'ts, audience assumptions, and vocabulary.

 Feedback loops that work

-Be specific.
-"This doesn't sound like us" is hard to act on.
-"The opening is too formal — we don't lead with market statistics, we lead with the problem" is actionable.
+• Be specific.
+"The opening is too formal — we don't lead with market statistics, we lead with the problem" beats "this doesn't sound like us."

 How to tell it's working